RTEMS/rtems-docs/c-user/config/general.rst

     The value of this configuration option shall satisfy all of the following
     constraints:

-    * It shall be greater than or equal to a Clock Driver specific value.
+    * It shall be greater than or equal to a value defined by the :term:`Clock Driver`.

-    * It shall be less than or equal to a Clock Driver specific value.
+    * It shall be less than or equal to a value defined by the :term:`Clock Driver`.

     * The resulting clock ticks per second should be an integer.